bitIO/JOOSY/README.md

 and here how you would clone for the first time

 	joosy -s dev-env -t prod-env -m clone

+#KNOWN PROBLEMS / ISSUES

+* `rsync: failed to set times on` This can occur when you don't own the directory.
+If this is happening to you, you should remove the -t flag.
+But **keep in mind** that by doing this, there will be a time penalty (ref [http://www.errorhelp.com/search/details/73579/rsync-failed-to-set-times-on-operation-not-permitted](http://))

 #TODOs
 (In order of what I consider important)